Healthdirect Free Australian health advice you can count on.

 What is thunderstorm asthma?

-Thunderstorm asthma is triggered by a mixture of grass pollen in the air and thunderstorm conditions.
+Thunderstorm asthma is asthma triggered by a mixture of grass pollen in the air and thunderstorm conditions.

-Thunderstorm asthma usually affects people in the windy period before the rain starts.
+Thunderstorm asthma usually affects people in the windy period before rain starts in a thunderstorm.
 It usually happens in spring and early summer.
 Even people who have never had asthma before can get thunderstorm asthma.

 Watch this video from Better Health Channel about thunderstorm asthma.
 It's also available with subtitles in languages other than English on the Health Translations website.